MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/multi-instance-uwp.md

 The **Multi-Instance Redirection UWP app** template adds `SupportsMultipleInstances` to the package.appxmanifest file as shown above, and also adds a **Program.cs** (or **Program.cpp**, if you are using the C++ version of the template) to your project that contains a `Main()` function.
 The logic for redirecting activation goes in the `Main` function.
 The template for **Program.cs** is shown below.

 The [**AppInstance.RecommendedInstance**](/uwp/api/windows.applicationmodel.appinstance.recommendedinstance) property represents the shell-provided preferred instance for this activation request, if there is one (or `null` if there isn't one).
-If the shell provides a preference, then you can can redirect activation to that instance, or you can ignore it if you choose.
+If the shell provides a preference, then you can redirect activation to that instance, or you can ignore it if you choose.

 ``` csharp
 public static class Program